 (g) Access to individual storage space for personal use.

 (5) The right to a reasonable expectation of privacy.
-In connection with hygiene and medication administration by non-licensed staff, such an expectation includes assistance by same gender staff for hygiene and medication administration when the partial or complete disrobing of the individual is required.
+In connection with hygiene and medication administration by non-licensed staff, such an expectation includes, to the extent possible, assistance by same gender staff for hygiene and medication administration when the partial or complete disrobing of the individual is required.

 (6) The right to decline any service or support.